 - You can also use this treatment as a topical one.
 For example, soak a cotton ball in the liquid and apply it directly (kind of like a tonic) to the affected areas.

 Chestnuts are considered to be one of the best home remedies for varicose and spider veins due to their high content of flavonoids.
 To make it you’ll need:

 - First of all, bring the water to a boil and add the chestnut bark.
 Let it steep for 10 minutes.

-The remedies mentioned here don’t replace the benefits that good life habits can provide.
+The remedies mentioned here don’t replace the recommendations of your doctor nor the benefits that good life habits can provide.
 Thus, consider them a complementary aid and not a treatment as such.